 The virtual internship program at UNU C3 aims to engage who are interested in getting acquainted with and taking an active part in the day-to day-operations of an ICT department of a global university, from networking to disaster recovery to planning to end-user issues.
-Interns in the UNU Campus Computing Centre (C3) will work remotely to further their skills development in a range of ICT areas under guidance and supervision.
+Interns will work remotely to further their skills development in a range of ICT areas under guidance and supervision.

 The ideal candidate